-- Currently, more than 17,500 Hispanics in the U.S. are waiting for kidney transplants.
+- Currently, 20,355 Hispanics in the U.S. are waiting for kidney transplants.
 For these patients, the lack of available organs means longer waiting periods on transplant lists, years spent on dialysis, and sometimes death.

 Hispanics, like other minorities, have the best chance of a successful organ transplant if the donor is of the same ethnic background.